hplp/ai-hardware-project-6501_group2/README.md

 11/20/24: Finalize target application, and neural network model, and prepare for hardware implementation.
 11/27/24: Iterate on implementations, and focus on getting the demo for targeted application working.

+## Report
+For More detailed report, see Report.md